 Cardiac drift is basically where your heart rate drifts higher despite similar intensity levels.
 This is likely due to increased core body temperature and the body needing to cool the skin.
 In the image below, you can see my heart rate trend over the course of a ~2 hour run where my average heart rate is drifting upwards gradually despite running around the same pace.

-Over the course of a marathon for example where you’re running mostly even paces, your average heart rate per mile will likely increase by 20+ bpm by the end of the race from where you started at.
+Over the course of a marathon for example where you’re running mostly even paces, your average heart rate per mile will likely increase by 20+ bpm by the end of the race from where you started.
 If the marathon is warmer than normal, your average heart rate will likely drift up faster.

 Benefits of Heart Rate Training

 Heart rate training is incredibly beneficial for anyone who is serious about running and wants to be more scientific with their performance and running statistics.
 By training at specific heart rate zones consistently, you can continue to push to improve your fitness while balancing recovery.
-On days after a hard workout, it’s best to slow down and run at an easy pace and your heart rate can keep you accountable since it’s a much more accurate measure of effort vs. perceived effort.
-If you’re not running in lower end of the zone 2 range, you’re most likely working too hard on your following run which may make you more prone to injuries if you’re doing too many higher intensity workouts without proper rest or recovery workouts.
+On days after a hard workout, it’s best to slow down and run at an easy pace, trusting your heart rate to keep you accountable since it’s a much more accurate measure of effort vs. perceived effort.
+If you’re not running in the lower end of the zone 2 range, you’re most likely working too hard on your following run which may make you more prone to injuries if you’re doing too many higher intensity workouts without proper rest or recovery workouts.

 One of the major heart rate training benefits that I’ve observed is simply watching your aerobic capacity improve based on the pace you can maintain at certain heart rates.
-When you first start using a HR monitor, you may notice your average 8:00 minutes/mile pace may have you at a 160-165 heart rate.
+When you first start using a HR monitor, you may notice your average 8:00 minute/mile pace may have you at a 160-165 heart rate.
 Then after a few months of training, you’ll find that you can now do 8:00 minute miles at a 150-155 heart rate.
 That observation alone is incredibly motivating since you can see your body becoming more efficient and able to maintain faster paces at a lower heart rate.

 Another benefit is that heart rate training always trumps “perceived effort” or “pace” in my opinion.
 For example, as a marathon runner, I’ve set goals such as 3 hours and 30 minutes for a marathon which translates to an 8:00/mile split throughout the race.
 In a number of races, I’ve been very consistent in hitting 8:00 miles only to “hit the wall” around mile 20-22.
 When I started monitoring my HR throughout the marathon, I knew from experience that my HR had to start in the low 160s and would slowly creep up as I ran more miles during the race.
 If I was running and I noticed my heart rate was hitting the 170s early on, I would slow my pace down.
 While this is not ideal, sometimes conditions and how you’re feeling that day will just result in not being to maintain a faster pace at a designated heart rate.
 By keeping my heart rate at the designated targets for “marathon pace,” I was able to ensure that I didn’t overexert myself early on which resulted in negative splits.

-There’s a lot of ways to train when it comes to running.
+There are many ways to train when it comes to running.
 Using a heart rate monitor is just one of the ways to train.
 I personally believe it is the most scientific and precise way to train but to each their own.
 Hopefully if anything, this article has provided you at least with some insight into the benefits of HR training.